Capital punishment in Malaysia

-Capital punishment in Malaysia is a legal penalty in Malaysian law.

-Malaysia holds 33 capital crimes, including murder, drug trafficking, treason, acts of terrorism, waging war against the Yang di-Pertuan Agong, and, since 2003, rape resulting in death or rape of a child.
-Executions are carried out by hanging and firing squad.
+Capital punishment in Malaysia is used as a penalty within its legal system for various crimes.
+There are currently 27 capital crimes in Malaysia, including murder, drug trafficking, treason, acts of terrorism, waging war against the Yang di-Pertuan Agong, and, since 2007, rape resulting in death.
+Executions are carried out by hanging.
+Capital punishment was mandatory for 11 crimes for many years.
+In October 2018, the government imposed a moratorium on all executions with a view to repeal the death penalty altogether, before it changed its stance and agreed to keep the death penalty but would make it discretionary.